One Two Three Jello

 - ¼ cup heavy cream, whipped

-- Divide dry jello into two medium sized bowls.
+- Divide the dry jello into two medium-sized bowls.

 - When the bottom layer is slightly jelled, whip the cream and repeat the process with the second bowl of dry gelatin, decreasing the cold water to ¾ cup.
 Whisk in the whipped cream and pour the jello mixture on top of the first layer.
 Chill till set, about 4 hours.

 Amount Per Serving: Calories: 125Total Fat: 2gSaturated Fat: 1gTrans Fat: 0gCholesterol: 7mgSodium: 134mgCarbohydrates: 26gFiber: 0gSugar: 25gProtein: 2g